How to Become a Phlebotomist

 • Location: Modesto, CA

-• Accreditation: California Department of Public Health Services
+• Accreditation: Abrams College is approved and licensed by the California Department of Public Health Services

 Cuyahoga Community College in Cleveland, Ohio, offers a short-term certificate in laboratory phlebotomy.
 The didactic curriculum is skills-based and trains students in blood collection, special blood-collecting techniques, medical terminology, ethics, and other related areas.
 In addition, students must complete an eight-week clinical externship in a hospital or medical clinic.